kusuml04/KusumlataBookStore/KusumlataBookStore/README.txt

   Time stamp for addproductToDb  20230414144340_addProductToDb.cs    2023-04-14    1046

   Update the product by adding condition of [Required] to Title, ISBN and Author filed

+  Run the command in console add-migration addValidationToProduct to validate data and then update-database